I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 Download libharu-2.4.4 - http://libharu.org/

-Follow the instructions to build libharu and copy to the root of the putty source folder.
+Follow the instructions to build libharu and copy to the root of the putty source folder. (libharu-2.4.4/src/*.c to root dir of putty source)

 Create the path with security access "C:\Program Files (x86)\PuTTY\print\" to store the pdf and debug information